Statistics With R: A Short Course

 Computing

 To participate in the hands-on exercises, you are strongly encouraged to use a computer with the most recent version of R installed.
-Participants are also encouraged to download and install RStudio, a front-end for R that makes it easier to work with.
+You are also encouraged to download and install RStudio, a front-end for R that makes it easier to work with.
 This software is free and available for Windows, Mac, and Linux platforms.

 Who Should Register?